Cloudef/zig2nix/README.md

 in if this-system then pkgs else binaryPkgs;

 #!
 Returns either binaryPkgs or crossPkgs depending if the target is flake target or not.
-pkgsForTarget = with zig2nix-lib; args': let
+pkgsForTarget = args':
- target-system = if isString args' then mkZigSystemFromString args' else args';
- in
- if isFlakeTarget args' then binaryPkgsForTarget args' else ( warn "pkgsForTarget: cross-compiling for ${nixTripleFromSystem target-system}" crossPkgsForTarget args'
+if isFlakeTarget args' then binaryPkgsForTarget args' else crossPkgsForTarget args';
- );

 #!
 Tools for bridging zig and nix
 lib = zig2nix-lib;